JethiyeNeha/E-Commerce-Store/README.md

 3. Mock payment processing (no real transactions)
 4. Simplified product catalog (in production, would use database)

 ---

 **Note**: This is a demonstration project with simulated payment and in-memory storage.
-For production use, implement proper authentication, persistent storage, and payment processing.
+For production use, we must implement proper authentication, persistent storage, and payment processing.